Transform Your Space with Container Gardening on Your Balcony

 • Tomatoes – Wonderful to grow in a container.
 However, they do need regular watering.

-• Basil – Loves the sun and goes great with your tomatoes!
+• Basil – a sun-lover who is best friends with your tomatoes!

 • Lantana – Bright flowers that butterflies love!